 If you are over the age of 50, your doctor has most likely advised you to get a colonoscopy- the gold standard procedure for early detection and removal of growths called polyps, that can potentially turn into deadly colorectal cancer (CRC).
 But despite its proven effectiveness, the idea of getting a colonoscopy invokes dread and apprehension in many people.
-Understandably, no one looks forward at the thought of drinking a gallon of gag-inducing bowel-prep and spending hours running to the bathroom, which is a prelude to having a tube inserted through the rectum and snaked through the entire intestinal tract, while a camera looks for suspicious growths.
-It is actually not as terrible as it sounds.
+Understandably, no one looks forward at the thought of drinking a gallon of gag-inducing bowel-prep and spending hours running to the bathroom, which is prelude to having a tube inserted through the rectum and snaked through the intestinal tract, while a camera looks for suspicious growths.
+But it is actually not as terrible as it sounds.
 In fact, the preparation is more unpleasant than the actual procedure which is done once every ten years, under anesthesia.

 Why get screened for colon cancer?